 And finally, to enable a higher degree of adjusting the listening experience to individual preferences, the system offers several new listening modes and functions.

 For all the delivery of quality materials, generous standard equipment, refinement and driver comfort, Mazda’s engineers did not forget how important practicality is to SUV buyers.
 This focus on space and comfort resulted in a notably well packaged and versatile interior.
-Slotting into the range between the CX-3 and CX-5, the CX-30 enters a new market segment for Mazda.
+Slotting into the range between the previous CX-3, MX-30 and CX-5, the CX-30 entered a new market segment for Mazda.
 With the design goal for overall length set at 4,400mm or less, it fulfils all the requirements of customers who wish to combine the compact, urban-friendly dimensions of the former with the space and practicality of the latter.

 The space between front and rear seat hip points and a low rear seat hip-point height create ample knee and headroom, enabling taller passengers to occupy the rear seats in comfort.
 Moreover, the wide spacing of the seats, both fore-aft and laterally, makes it easier for people in the front to turn and face people in the rear.